germanattanasio/visual-recognition-nodejs/README.md

 ## Environment Variables

-  - `API_KEY` : This is the API key for the vision service, used if you don't have one in your bluemix account.
+  - `VISUAL_RECOGNITION_API_KEY` : This is the API key for the vision service, used if you don't have one in your bluemix account.
   - `PRESERVE_CLASSIFIERS` : set if you don't want classifiers to be deleted after one hour.
   - `GOOGLE_ANALYTICS` : set to your google analytics key, if you want analytics enabled.
   - `PORT` : The port the server should run on.
 This is optional.